DylanD16/dave.py/README.md

 # dave.py

 Dave.py is a discord bot made for my server but I have decided to share it to you.
-With dave you can have him as a server management bot.
+With dave you can have him as a server management bot.YOU WILL HAVE TO EDIT CODE IN ORDER FOR BOT TO FUNCTION MEANING YOU **WILL** NEED TO KNOW BASIC PYTHON!

 # Setup